 6. Update ABC model to determine the full costs of the development fee processes The City's ABC model was updated to reflect the current cost base (i.e. 2016\$),fee costing categories, direct and indirect cost drivers, data flows and full cost fee schedule generation 7.
-Calculation of Full Cost Modeled costing results were used to generate full cost Recovery Fees and Financial recovery fee structure options Full cost recovery fee structure options were considered in Impact Analysis A reserve fund continuity forecast was prepared, in the context of the legislative authority for the maintaining building operations and sustainability targets Overall financial impact and development fee structure impact analysis was undertaken Provided impact analysis for sample development types and for municipal comparators 8.
+Calculation of Full Cost Recovery Fees and Financial Impact Analysis Modeled costing results were used to generate full cost recovery fee structure options Full cost recovery fee structure options were considered in consultation with the Core Working Team A reserve fund continuity forecast was prepared, in the context of the legislative authority for the maintaining building operations and sustainability targets Overall financial impact and development fee structure impact analysis was undertaken Provided impact analysis for sample development types and for municipal comparators 8.
 Draft and Final Report Draft Report findings prepared and present to Core Working Team and Leadership Team Final Report prepared and presented to development industry stakeholders and City Planning Committee